 A Jesuit missionary is tortured and forced to watch his parishioners be tortured unless he denies Christ in front of them all, by stepping on a sacred icon of Jesus.
 The Jesuit endures this punishment for years until he just can’t anymore.
 Covered in blood, sweat, and dirt, he reaches a breaking point.
-Broken wide open, he relents.
+Crushed wide open, he relents.
 In the moment he decides to deny his faith, we hear the voice of Christ break through the silence and say:

 “Step on me...

 “I know your pain.
 I came here to bear this.
 You’re with me now...